luiz504/02-ig22-api-solid-nodejs/README.md

 - [x] The app data should be persisted in a PostgreSQL DB;
 - [x] All lists should be paginated with a maximum of 20 items per page;
 - [ ] The user should be identified by a JWT (JSON Web Token);

+## Points to revise when finished the lessons

+- [ ] Implement pagination to fetch-nearby gyms use cases;

 ## Dev Commands